 7. Woman Hollering Creek , Guadalupe Co.

-Once upon a time, a young and fertile Mexican American woman gave birth to her firstborn child.
+Once upon a time, a young Mexican American woman gave birth to her firstborn child.
 Her husband became disinterested in her and left her for another woman.
 Unwilling to lose her lover, she drowned her child in the nearby creek.
 For the rest of her life, she would go to the creek and weep and wail for her dead child.
 This continued after she was dead.
 There are multiple reported encounters with her ghostly apparition, and even more people claim to have heard her unearthly cries along the creek.
 Spanish speakers call this woman La Llorona, the Weeping Woman.

 6. Kerr County Courthouse